 Effective 5/18/21, per Gov. Jay Inslee 5/13/21 announcement (article here), WA will fully adopt masking guidance issued by the CDC, meaning shoppers who are two weeks removed from their final shot of the vaccine no longer need to wear face masks.
 Shoppers who are not vaccinated should wear a face masks/shields while inside the market.

-Thanks to Yakima Valley Emergency Management and The City of Yakima we are able to pass out masks at the entrance to shoppers who many not have one to help with the Proclamation.
-We will continue this trend each weekend while supplies last with the City of Yakima’s “Mask up to open up” campaign in mind.
+Thanks to Yakima Valley Emergency Management and The City of Yakima we are still able to pass out masks at the entrance to shoppers who many need one.
+We will continue this trend each weekend while supplies last.

 Farmers Market Vendors: For additional information regarding financial support for food and farm businesses impacted by COVID-19, please visit the following sites:

 - CARES Act the Coronavirus Aid, Relief, and Economic Security Act is a package of measures in response to the COVID-19 pandemic.
 The relief package includes $350 billion for Small Business Administration(SBA) loan guarantees along with subsidies and additional funding for SBA resources. – Guide to the cares act

 - SBA – SBA Disaster Loans

 - Families First Coronavirus Response Act – Employee paid leave rights

 - US Chamber of Commerce – US Chamber Small Business Guide